Swapnil9899/Swapnil9899/README.md

 - 🌱 I’m currently learning artificial intelligence and data science
 - 💞️ I’m looking to collaborate on machine learning
 - 📫 How to reach me at swapnilpardeshi@gmail.com
-- 😄 Pronouns: swap
+-
 -
-- "CODE CANNOT LIE BUT COMMENT DOES" -SOMEONE UNKNOWN
+- "CODE CANNOT LIE BUT COMMENT DOES"

 <!---
 Swapnil9899/Swapnil9899 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.